hapax/hapax.github.io/assets/simple-physics.md

 aerodynamics of spheres.
 Take a sphere moving through a fluid (a liquid or gas).
-In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
+In realistic fluids, nearby layers of flow like to stick together and will resist forces which pull them apart, called *shearing forces*.
 Dragging an object through fluid takes work because the fluid shears as it moves around the object; [*viscosity*](https://en.wikipedia.org/wiki/Viscosity) quantifies the resistance to shearing.